gpoore/text2qti/README.md

 When you run `text2qti` for the first time, it will attempt to create a configuration file called `.text2qti.bespon` in your home or user directory.
 It will also ask for an institutional LaTeX rendering URL.
-This is only needed if you plan to use LaTeX math; if not, simply press ENTER to continue.
+This is only needed if you plan to use LaTeX math and if the default URL `/equation_images/` will not work with your system.
+In typical cases, you can simply press ENTER to continue with the default value.
  * If you use Canvas, log into your account and look in the browser address bar.
 You will typically see an address that starts with something like `institution.instructure.com/` or `canvas.institution.edu/`, with